370 pages · PDF

 • Teams moving production workloads from a daemon-based runtime to a daemonless, rootless one.

-• Engineers who want systemd, Quadlet, health checks, and OpenTelemetry wired together, not just described.
+• Engineers who want systemd, Quadlet, health checks, and OpenTelemetry wired together end to end.

 Get the book.